arslanberkeozgur/OpenGLGameEngine/README.md

 **OnUserCreate(GLdouble deltaTime)** is called on each loop.
 The user uses this function for per loop calculations.
 Use deltaTime variable in velocity calculations to achieve system independent movement.

-In the main function, user creates an default instant of the child class, and then calls the Run(width, height) function with desired window width and height to initialize the game.
+In the main function,the user creates an default instant of the child class, and then calls the Run(width, height) function with desired window width and height to initialize the game.

 **Source.cpp in the repo gives a demonstration of implementation of the engine.**